CS126SP20/Cinder-Othello/DEVELOPMENT.md

     - Update README
     - Unit testing

- - **04/30/2020** Added documentation for methods in myapp
+ - **04/30/2020** Added documentation for methods in myapp.
+Created logic.cc and logic.h for logical methods that would be easier to use in their own file and can be tested.
+Reset functionality fully working.
-    - Look into adding getter and setter methods to help you with unit testing the more logical side of your code
     - Add rules in the side panel for users to see
-    - Update README
+    - Update README.md
+    - Add PROPOSAL.md
+    - Add unit tests
+    - Add more comments throughout code, where necessary
     - Methods I can actually unit test: FlipPieces(return the board), UpdateScores(return one of the scores or a pair of score), InBounds, IsMoveValid (pass in the board and white turn as parameters),